Copa America 2020: Argentina and Colombia to co-host the event

 "Argentina and Colombia are shaping up as joint venues of the Copa America-2020," CONMEBOL said in a statement.
 The decision went ahead despite the distance between the capital cities of these two nations being more than six hours by plane.

-The US had offered to host the tourney once again in 2020.
+US had offered to host tourney in 2020

 CONMEBOL has thought of changing the system and is keen to host it every four years after the 2020 edition.
 This will see it come at par with the European Championship.

 16 participants could be there in 2020 edition